 Decision making structure

 We operate an ‘Executive Leader and Cabinet’ model of decision making.
-Under this model, the executive leader, Cllr Graham Bull, appoints his own deputy executive leader and cabinet, which comprises seven other councillors.
+Under this model, the executive leader, Cllr Graham Bull, appoints his own deputy executive leader and cabinet, which comprises four other councillors.

 All cabinet members are members of the majority Conservative group.
 The executive leader chairs meetings of the cabinet which usually on the third Thursday of every month (except in August).
 They start at 7pm in the Civic Suite at Pathfinder House.
 These meetings are open to the public.
 The agenda, reports and minutes are also publicly available on ModernGov.